feichao93/trips-editor/readme.md

 Each of above streams reacts to a corresponding update-stream: when the update-stream emits a new value, the above stream will emit a new value reflecting the update.
 For example, when `action$` emits a "Add a new polygon", `state$` emits a new state object that contains the new polygon.
 The update-streams are from sub-components and this is the only way that sub-components mutates the state in the main function.

 Many other streams can be calculated by above streams.
 For example, the stream of the inspector content can be calculated by combining `state$` and `selection$` and extracting selected-part state.
-The view of the shapes can be obtained by applying a puer map function to `state$`.
+The view of the shapes can be obtained by applying a pure map function to `state$`.
 Once we define how to calculate these streams, or in other words, once we define the dependencies of these streams, a mechanism of change propagation will be established.
 Under this mechanism, whenever one of the dependency streams emits a new value, the calculation will be automatically re-executed, and the calculated stream could emit a new value.
-Further streams thats depends on the calculated streams will be 'awaked' as well.
+Further streams that depends on the calculated streams will be _awaken_ as well.
 The view of this editor is a calculated stream from above important streams, so our editor can focus on the state rather than the view.

 #### Mouse and Keyboard